Learn more about our expertise: analyses, assessments and opinions.

-Locally, some grid extension projects continue to be disputed – on federal level, though, all parties agree to move on with projects already decided.
-The CDU underlines the work done during the past legislative period, whereas the SPD reiterates its demand for intelligent technologies.
-Also, and interestingly, in their current election manifesto, the Social Democrats softened their approach as to the re-municipalisation of the distribution network.
+Locally, some grid extension projects continue to be disputed, while at federal level all parties agree to move on with projects already decided.
+The CDU underlines the work done during the past legislative period, while the SPD reiterates its demand for intelligent technologies.
+Also, in their current election manifesto, the Social Democrats softened their approach to the re-municipalisation of the distribution network.

-Overall, it is fair to expect a future German coalition government to come up with rather inconcrete energy policy objectives.
-Instead, ever shifting power balances between federal and state levels and the relentless pace of technological advancements will secure a more pragmatic iterative policy making.
+Overall, a future German coalition government can be expected to come up with rather vague energy policy objectives.
+Ever-shifting power balances between federal and state levels, and rapid technological change, will bring more pragmatic, iterative policy making.

-As of today, the biggest common ground is to be found should the governing coalition of CDU and SPD be elected into office once again.
-It would likely move to implement a CO2 minimum price, de-velop sector coupling and intensify storage R&D.
+Today, the biggest common ground is found should the governing coalition of CDU and SPD be elected into office once again.
+It would probably implement a CO2 minimum price, develop sector coupling and intensify storage R&D.

-The Renewable Energy Act, on the other hand, would likely to stay in existence, thanks to the Social Democrats, while alternative financing options would surely be scrutinised.
+The Renewable Energy Act, on the other hand, would likely stay, due to the Social Democrats, while alternative financing options would surely be scrutinised.

-A government including the LibDems might call the status quo into question.
-The party puts for-ward concrete, partly markedly different positions that, admittedly, might get watered down dur-ing government building.
+A government including the LibDems might question the status quo.
+The party puts forward concrete, partly markedly different positions, that might get watered down during government building.

-The Green party’s program, for their part, falls short of expectations.
-Energy policy always having been one of the party’s core areas, this year’s program focuses on the mobility sector instead, sug-gesting potential convergences with the reigning Conservatives.
-That shift in focus, may be read as a signal, majorities provided, to negotiate either a CDU-Green coalition or even test the waters for a ‘Jamaica‘ trialog between Conservatives, LibDems and Greens.
+The Green party’s programme falls short of expectations.
+Energy policy always having been one of the party’s core areas, this year’s programme focuses on the mobility sector instead, suggesting potential convergences with the reigning Conservatives.
+This shift in focus may be read as a signal, majorities provided, to negotiate either a CDU-Green coalition or even test the waters for a ‘Jamaica’ trialogue between Conservatives, LibDems and Greens.